Langleu/github-actions-dashboard/README.md

 ## Features

-- Replaces the default Actions overview with a responsive dashboard.
+- Replaces the default public repo Actions overview with a responsive dashboard.
 - Groups workflows by their naming convention (`Group - Category - Name`).
 - Displays each workflow as a clickable box linking to its Actions UI.
 - Shows the current status (e.g., passing, failing) next to each workflow using the workflow badge.